milosveljkovic1992/trello/README.md

 When you click a card, a popup modal gets open.
 Card modal contains the card title, description and comments.
 Comments can be added to the card.
-Comments are displayed by date in descending order, from latest to earliest and they can be deleted.
+Comments are displayed by date in descending order, from latest to earliest and they can be deleted or edited.